Academic and Student Resources

 Frederick S. Pardee Management Library

-The Frederick S. Pardee Management Library is located on the west end of the second and third floors of the Questrom School of Business (Rafik B. Hariri Building, 595 Commonwealth Avenue).
-The entrance to the library is on the third floor.
+The Frederick S. Pardee Management Library is located on the west end of the second and third floors of the Questrom School of Business (Rafik B. Hariri Building, 595 Commonwealth Avenue), with its entrance on the third floor.

-The Pardee Management Library provides information services and electronic and print resources in management and management-related fields, including accounting, finance, healthcare management, economics, human resources, and public/nonprofit management.
-These resources are further complemented by the extensive research collection of the Boston University Libraries system.
+The library provides information services as well as electronic and print resources in management and related disciplines, including accounting, finance, healthcare management, economics, human resources, and public and nonprofit management.
+These resources are further supported by extensive research collections.

-Pardee Library provides access to electronic databases including Investext, Bloomberg, Factiva, Mergent Online, Frost & Sullivan, and many others.
-The library also furnishes access to trade publications and general business and management publications through article databases such as ProQuest One Business, Business Source Complete, and others.
-The library also provides research assistance through individual consultations with students and through research guides that assist with topics such as creating target company lists, pre-interview research, and industry analysis.
+The library provides access to key business databases, including Bloomberg, Factiva, Frost & Sullivan, IBISWorld, and Mintel Academic.
+It also offers access to trade publications, as well as general business and management literature, through databases such as ProQuest One Business and Business Source Complete.
+Research assistance is available through individual consultations and curated research guides covering topics such as target company lists, pre-interview research, and industry analysis.